tomrobak/website-llms-txt/README.txt

-=== Website LLMs.txt ===
+=== WP LLMs.txt ===
-Contributors: ryhowa, samsonovteamwork
+Contributors: tomrobak
 Tags: llm, ai, seo, rankmath, yoast
 Requires at least: 5.8
 Tested up to: 6.7
 Requires PHP: 7.2
-Stable tag: 6.1.2
+Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Automatically generate and manage LLMS.txt files for LLM/AI content understanding, with full Yoast SEO and RankMath integration.
+Originally created by Website LLM - forked and maintained by Tom Robak.

 == Description ==

-Website LLMs.txt helps your website become discoverable in the age of generative AI.
+WP LLMs.txt helps your website become discoverable in the age of generative AI.

 This plugin automatically generates an LLMs.txt file — a simple, structured list of important public URLs from your site — designed specifically for Large Language Models (LLMs) like ChatGPT, Perplexity, Claude, and other AI systems.
 It works much like a traditional XML sitemap, but is optimized for the way AI agents read and learn from the web.